ShoabSaadat/iVina/README.md

 ```

 ## 9. Create result files
+It creates:
-It creates a results file for each receptor with finalized info
+- A results file for each receptor with finalized info (using -r flag)
+- Chosen ligands are put into results_receptor folder with n number of ligands (using -rc flag) n is provided by you.
+A final combined results fle is also created.

+Use in the same order as provided.
 ```
 python3 autodock_python.py -r [receptor_name] / ["all"]
+python3 autodock_python.py -rc [receptor_name] / ["all"]
 ```

 ## 10. Make lookup drug table files